-- Is flexible enough to promptly enable the purchase of the diverse range of goods, services and works required by Council. - Ensures that prospective contractors and suppliers are allowed to tender/quote on equal terms. - Encourages competition; and - Ensures that changes to this policy and associated procedures are communicated and implemented.
+- Are flexible enough to procure in a timely manner the diverse range of goods, works and services required by Council. - Guarantee that prospective contractors and suppliers are afforded an equal opportunity to tender or submit a quotation; and - Encourage competition and collaboration. - Ensures that changes to this policy and associated procedures are communicated and implemented.

-2.10.2 Standards
+2.3.2 METHODS